JetBrains/amper/anton.makeev/QUESTIONS.md

   - Problematic case: a JVM-only  *.jar library )
     - idea (from Max): such reusable library can be 'instantiated' into jar when we build the main JVM module

-- Can a library also have different packaging type (KLIB, jar) and dependency mechanism could in future be extended to support such dependencies directly?
+- Can a library also have different packaging type (klib, jar) and dependency mechanism could in future be extended to support such dependencies directly?

-# Schema
+# Schema/Language

 - We might want to have model versioning in order to offer some automated assistance, like compatibility and schema checks, migration etc.
   It can be either schema version or a required build tool version, or both.

+- How expressive should language be?
+  Language could affect the number of concepts (e.g. need for templates)
+- How the model could look like in Deft language?
+- Consider TeamCity templates inheritance

+# Files layout
+- Would it be possible/fast for IDE to determine the list of files that belong to a target by their @tags?
+- Do we even need src/ folder?
+- How to better 'tag' files (@ looks somewhat heavy)

 # Defaults